prometheus/pushgateway/README.md

 `<JOBNAME>` is used as the value of the `job` label, and `<INSTANCE>` as the value of the `instance` label.
 The instance part of the URL is optional.

-When pushing metrics, both the `job` label and the `instance` label may each be overridden by explicit labels provided in the body as part of the metrics.
-If no `instance` is specifide at all (neither in the path of the URL nor as an explicit label), the IP number of the pushing host is used instead.
+If it is missing, the IP number of the pushing host is used as the value for the 'instance' label instead.

+If those labels are already set in the body of the request (as regular labels, e.g. `name{job="foo",instance="bar"} 42`), _the values of those labels will be overwritten with values determined as described above!_ (This behavior might be changed in the future if a valid use-case can be shown.)

 ### `PUT` / `POST` method

 `PUT` and `POST` are treated the same for the sake of simplicity (in violation of HTTP conventions).
-They are both used to push metrics, and the response code upon success is always 204 (even if that same metric has never been pushed before, i.e. there is no feedback to the client if the push has replaced an existing sample in the metric or created a new one).
+They are both used to push metrics, and the response code upon success is always 202 (even if that same metric has never been pushed before, i.e. there is no feedback to the client if the push has replaced an metric or created a new one).

+_Note that each push will completely replace all existing metrics with the same name, job, and instance combination as the metrics pushed, even if the existing metrics had a different label set otherwise._

 The body of the request contains the metrics to push either as delimited binary protocol buffers or in the simple flat text format (both in version 0.0.4, see the [data exposition format specification](https://docs.google.com/document/d/1ZjyKiKxZV83VI9ZKAXRGKaUKK2BIWCT7oiGBKDBpjEY/edit?usp=sharing).
 Discrimination between the two variants is done via content-type header.
 (In case of an unknown content-type, the text format is tried as a fall-back.)

+_If using the protobuf format, do not send duplicate MetricFamily proto messages (i.e. more than one with the same name) in one push, as they will overwrite each other._

 A 204 response to the request means that the pushed metrics are queued for an update of the storage.
 Scraping the push gateway may still